 Our goal is to generate a Legacy Fund of $1 Million dollars, or more.

-Through receipt of bequests, grants and/or gifts, contributions to the Legacy Fund and investment growth will serve two very important purposes now and into the future:
+Through receipt of bequests, grants and/or gifts, contributions to the Legacy Fund and investment growth has served two very important purposes now and into the future:

 · Provide funds for future maintenance of the cemetery and/or building and grounds needs of the Church.